skyler120/sparsity-halo/README.md

 ### Citations
 This codebase uses code from the following papers as indicated in the files and readme.
-Please cite them accordingly.
+Please cite accordingly.

 @inproceedings{liu2018rethinking,
   title={Rethinking the Value of Network Pruning}, author={Liu, Zhuang and Sun, Mingjie and Zhou, Tinghui and Huang, Gao and Darrell, Trevor}, booktitle={ICLR}, year={2019}
+}

+If you use the repo, please cite our paper

+@article{seto2020hierarchical,
+  title={Hierarchical Adaptive Lasso: Learning Sparse Neural Networks with Shrinkage via Single Stage Training}, author={Seto, Skyler and Wells, Martin T and Zhang, Wenyu}, journal={arXiv preprint arXiv:2008.10183}, year={2020}
 }